beehive-lab/Maxine-VM/docs/build.rst

 Various profiling tools are available for the Java platform, with varying degrees of overhead.
 Some tools require VM support and the Maxine VM includes two such tools.
 The first is a simple sampling based profiler with minimal overhead that is provided in the standard VM image and enabled by the ``-Xprof`` command line option.
-The second tool is the `Virtual Machine Level Analysis <./Virtual-Machine-Level-Analysis>`__ (VMA) system that works by instrumenting compiled code.
+The second tool is the :doc:`Virtual Machine Level Analysis <./Virtual-Machine-Level-Analysis>` (VMA) system that works by instrumenting compiled code.
 Using VMA requires a custom VM image to be built.

 Sampling Profiler